FormalIngenieroniel/FormalIngenieroniel/README.md

 ## 📌 Featured Projects

+(⚠🚧 The API readme-stats is having some trouble showing the template of the repositorys! 🚧⚠)

 A collection of some of my favorite, interesting and practical repositories.
 Click to discover everything while exploring!

 ### Temporal Triplet Autoencoder GRU-bi – Continuos Sing language Recognition